ganbarodigital/ts-lib-middleware/README.md

 // how to import into your own code import {
     AsyncMiddlewareStack,
-} from "@ganbarodigital/ts-lib-middleware/lib/v1;
+} from "@ganbarodigital/ts-lib-middleware/lib/v2;

 // types used for parameters, return types and errors import {
     AsyncMiddleware,
-    AsyncMiddlewareReturnedNoValueError
+    MiddlewareOptions,
+    MiddlewareReturnedNoValueError
-} from "@ganbarodigital/ts-lib-middleware/lib/v1;
+} from "@ganbarodigital/ts-lib-middleware/lib/v2;
 import { OnError, THROW_THE_ERROR } from "@ganbarodigital/ts-lib-error-reporting/lib/v1";

 /**
- * a collection of middleware to be executed asynchronously *
+ * `AsyncMiddlewareStack` is a collection of middleware to be
+ * executed asynchronously.
+ *
+ * @template I
- * - <I> is the input type that the middleware must accept
+ * the input type that the middleware must accept
+ * @template O
- * - <O> is the return type that the middleware must provide after the
+ * the return type that the middleware must provide after the Promise
- *       Promise is resolved
+ * is resolved
  */
 export class AsyncMiddlewareStack<I, O> {
     /**
+     * `constructor()` builds a new AsyncMiddlewareStack.
+     *
-     * add one or more pieces of middleware to this AsyncMiddlewareStack *
+     * Use it to add one or more pieces of middleware to this
-     * Middleware is executed in the order that you add it to the stack */ public constructor(name: string, ...fns: Array<AsyncMiddleware<I, O>>);
+     * AsyncMiddlewareStack.
+The middleware is executed in the order
+     * that you add it to the stack.
+     *
+     * @param name
+     * The human-readable name of this AsyncMiddlewareStack.
+We use this
+     * in errors thrown by the AsyncMiddlewareStack class.
+     * @param fns
+     * The list of middleware to put in the AsyncMiddlewareStack.
+     */
+    public constructor(name: string, ...fns: AsyncMiddleware<I, O>[]);

     /**
-     * Execute the middleware that's on the stack, and return the result.
+     * `run()` executes the middleware that's on the stack, and returns
+     * the result.
+     *
      * We execute the middleware in the order that it was added to this
      * stack.
 (IE first item added is the first item we run).
      *